Discovering the Atherton Tablelands

 Mareeba – iconic heritage town of the Atherton Tablelands

-If you like mango, don’t miss out on the Golden Drop Winery, which is located 15 minutes drive north of Mareeba.
+If you like mango, don’t miss out on the Golden Drop Winery, located 15 minutes drive north of Mareeba.

 Yungaburra – picturesque village with platypus viewing area

 Yungaburra stole my heart because it’s where I spotted a platypus for the first time.
-The village has a welcoming vibe with its picturesque flowering pots hanging on the street, its bizarre shops and the Grand Yungaburra Hotel, an iconic building with impressive old world architecture and displays of historic photographs.
+The village has a welcoming vibe with its picturesque flowering pots hanging on the street, its bizarre shops and the Grand Yungaburra Hotel, an iconic building with impressive old-world architecture and displays of historical photographs.

-Take the forest walk to the platypus viewing area to spot these amazing creatures as well as native birds and local wildlife.
-Drive 3 km out of town to view the curtain fig tree and don’t miss out on the Avenue of Honour, located at lake Tinarroo, with its memorial sculpture dedicated to the Australian soldiers who lost their lives in Afghanistan.
+Take the forest walk to the platypus viewing area to spot these amazing creatures and native birds, and local wildlife.
+Drive 3 km out of town to view the curtain fig tree.
+Don’t miss out on the Avenue of Honour, located at lake Tinarroo, with its memorial sculpture dedicated to the Australian soldiers who lost their lives in Afghanistan.

 Lake Tinaroo in the heart of the Atherton Tablelands